6102bitcoin/6102bitcoin/content/blog/compliant-miners.md

 Next the miner can decide whether to mine a `compliant` or a `non-compliant` block.

 The chance of the (minority hashpower) `compliant` miner catching up and then overtaking a 2 block lead is very small.
-This means that the orphan risk of producing a `non-`compliant` block and getting orphaned is very low, and the increased profit from mining `non-compliant` transactions will likely outweigh the risks of mining a `non-compliant` block.
+This means that the orphan risk of producing a `non-compliant` block and getting orphaned is very low, and the increased profit from mining `non-compliant` transactions will likely outweigh the risks of mining a `non-compliant` block.

 But there is another key benefit from mining a `non-compliant` block - the `compliant` miners will not be able to mine upon it, and therefore those miners will effectively not be mining.
 As such, until the next difficulty adjustment the profitability of the miners mining on the `non-compliant` chain will be greater in proportion to the fraction of the `compliant` hashpower.